Relangi Narasimha Rao

-Relangi Narasimha Rao (born 30 September 1951) is an Indian film director and screenwriter who predominently works in Telugu cinema.
+Relangi Narasimha Rao (born 30 September 1951) is an Indian film director and screenwriter who predominantly works in Telugu cinema.
 He is well known for his comedy films, especially his collaborations with actors Chandra Mohan and Rajendra Prasad.
 His notable films include Gundammagari Krishnulu (1987), Dabbevariki Chedu (1987), Samsaram (1988), Chinnodu Peddodu (1988), Mama Alludu (1990), Police Bharya (1990), Iddaru Pellala Muddula Police (1991), Edurinti Mogudu Pakkinti Pellam (1991).

 He has directed over 70 films, mostly in Telugu, seven films in Kannada, as well as one film in Tamil.
 He also directed two TV series in Telugu.
 He won a Nandi Award for Best Screenplay Writer for the film Sundari Subbarao (1984), which he directed too.
 He introduced writers like Diwakar Babu and Sankaramanchi Parthasarathy.
 He also introduced Telugu cinema actors like Suman, Revathy, and Kinnera to Telugu cinema.

+Career

 Director of comedy films

 Narasimha Rao made his directorial debut in 1980 with the Telugu film Chandamama.
 It was a family drama.
 But the release of the film was delayed and was not screened until the year 1982.
 His second, third and fourth films, Nenu Maa Avida (1981), Evandoi Sreemathigaru, and Illantha Sandadi, were all successful comedies and he earned a reputation for directing low-budget clean comedies.